connorskees/connorskees.github.io/content/bf-compiler.md

  - `+`: increment the value pointed to by the data pointer by 1
  - `-`: decrement the value pointed to by the data pointer by 1
  - `.`: print the value pointed to by the data pointer
- - `,`: read in a value and store it at the position pointed to by the data pointer
- - `,`: read in a value and store it at the position pointed to by the data pointer
+ - `,`: read a single byte from stdin and store it at the position pointed to by the data pointer
  - `[`: if the value pointed to by the data pointer is 0, then jump to the instruction after a matching `]`. otherwise continue
  - `]`: if the value pointed to by the data pointer is _not_ 0, then jump to the instruction after a matching `[`. otherwise continue

 These 8 operators are technically enough to make BF turing complete, though doing even simple tasks involves a massive number of characters and it quickly becomes hard to reason about programs.

-BF lacks types, variables, functions, and even idioms for doing things like multiplication, which makes it very hard to write. _But_ conversely, this makes it very easy to write an implementation of.
+BF lacks types, variables, functions, and even idioms for doing things like multiplication, which makes it very hard to write. _But_ conversely, this makes it very easy to write an implementation.
 We can skip things like parsing and typechecking, and just go straight to compilation.

-## Writing a Brainfuck Intepreter
+## Writing a Brainfuck Interpreter

 Interpreters are generally easier to write than compilers.
-You don't need to know assembly or any complex compiler algorithms -- you just need to know the semantics of your operation and you can implement it in whatever language you want.
+You don't need to know assembly or any complex compiler algorithms — you just need to know the semantics of your operation and you can implement it in whatever language you want.
 We'll start by writing a simple BF interpreter to get a sense of BF's semantics, and also so that we have something to compare our compiler to.

-The first thing we need to do for our interpreter is intialize the data and the instruction buffers.
+The first thing we need to do for our interpreter is initialize the data and the instruction buffers.
 This is actually not that dissimilar to how your operating system loads executable files.

 Our data buffer is just an array of 8-bit bytes called "cells."
 In brainfuck we have to provide the language with at least 30,000 cells, though we could go much higher than that if we wanted to.